anishniroula1/20190128-Python-Fullstack-Night/1 Python/labs/Blackjack-in-class-example.md

 # Blackjack

-Let's start modeling a game of [blackjack](https://en.wikipedia.org/wiki/Blackjack).
+Let's start modeling a game of [Blackjack](https://en.wikipedia.org/wiki/Blackjack).

-`Card` class with a suit and a rank
+- `Card` class with a suit and a rank
-`Deck` class with a collection of cards
+- `Deck` class with a collection of cards
-`Hand` class with a collection of cards from a deck.
+- `Hand` class with a collection of cards from a deck.
+- `Dealer` class that extends `Hand`
+- `Game` class that contains the REPL and game logic for Blackjack

 Use multiple modules.